“Ecopreneurs” for a sustainable future

 Alfred Green Colleges student in UgandaSustainable education to combat hunger and poverty

-The twelve “Green Colleges” that Welthungerhilfe has set up together with local partner organisations are training centres for sustainable professions.
-Training is being provided to 1,500 young people who would otherwise have little chance of finding an apprenticeship.
+The fifteen “Green Colleges” that Welthungerhilfe has set up together with local partner organisations are training centres for sustainable professions.
+Training is being provided to 1,000 young people who would otherwise have little chance of finding an apprenticeship.
 The majority of people under 25 in Uganda are unemployed.
 The reason: many young people are forced to drop out of school because they or their families can no longer afford the school fees.
 They therefore do not have the necessary qualifications to undertake an apprenticeship – and are thus denied the prospect of a life free from hunger and poverty.

 In a country like Uganda, where 70% of the population is under 25, young people are crucially important to the country's economic future.
 The majority of the population earn their living in agriculture and depends on natural resources.
 However, the effects of climate change are already being felt in Uganda.
 Deforestation, pollution and overuse of grazing land are exacerbating the situation.
 The clear answer to this is developing an agricultural economy in which available resources are used efficiently and sustainably.